Hidden Words as andarz literature, The edit

 Such a frequency of names, kinds, attributes, colors, and values of garments and fabrics, not only in Bahá'u'lláh's works, but in the entire body of the Bahá'í Sacred Writings, make the study of this vast topic challenging, important, and fascinating for one to realize the unbelievable and priceless richness of the Bahá'í Sacred Writings.

-Financial Enterprises of the Early Eastern Bahá'ís
+Financial Enterprises of the Early Eastern Bahá'ís edit

 by Vahid Rafati